 – From the NY Times piece Period.
 Full Stop.
 Point.
 Whatever It’s Called, It’s Going Out of Style

 Does every person who simply answers “No.” to a question mean to be a jerk?
 Absolutely not.
-And it would be great if we lived in a world where we mostly looked past these minor slights and gave each other the benefit of the doubt.
+And it would be great if we lived in a world where we always gave each other the benefit of the doubt.
 But, whether you share this opinion of periods or not, it exists as a real phenomenon, and it’s not going anywhere.

 2. Real-time communication can be a blessing and a curse.

 11:15 AM Hey, can you review the copy I just sent over for the next email newsletter?